pdxman/dr-manhattan-loader/README.md

 ## practice with loaders and setInterval

-- used setInterval() to mimic an API loading to page with a loader as placeholder
+- used setInterval() to mimic an API loading to page with an animated loader as placeholder